 When completing Schedule RC-L, item 1, "Unused commitments," banks should report commitments to extend credit secured by 1-to-4 family residential properties for which the bank has charged a commitment fee or other consideration, or otherwise has a legally binding commitment to extend credit in the following manner.
 Revolving, open-end lines of credit secured by 1-to-4 family residential properties (e.g., home equity lines) should be reported in Schedule RC-L, item 1.a.
-All other commitments to extend credit secured by 1-to-4 family residential properties should be reported in Schedule RC-L, item 1.e, "Other unused commitments," except any 1-to-4 family residential construction and land development loans.
-Such secured construction loans should be reported in Schedule RC-L, item 1.c.(1).
+All other commitments to extend credit secured by 1-to-4 family residential properties to extend credit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential properties and the tredit secured by 1-to-4 family residential construction and land development to the tredit secured construction to ans should be reported in Schedule RC-L, item 1.c.(1).